FAForever/wiki-pages/Development/Mapping/Tournaments/2023-02-Brigadier-Fletcher/feedback-deribus.md

 ### Kings of Beta Ceti: 6/8

 For sure feels like an active UEF base, but is short on UEF-specific decals.
+I like the additional theming in the preview though!

 ### Project Vortex: 7/8